dsp-uga/zachdj-p0/README.md

 ## Contributing

 There are no specific guidelines for contributing.
 If you see something that could be improved, send a pull request!
-If you think something should be done different (or is just-plain-broke), please create an issue.
+If you think something should be done differently (or is just-plain-broken), please create an issue.

 ## Versioning